brownerfox/cs260startup/notes.md

 9/11/24: Today I set up my website and updated all of the settings according to the classes specifications.
 I set up this elastic IP:3.214.76.211 and a keypair to access the website.
 Still don't know a lot about web design but we'll get there :D

 9/21/24: There's gonna be a lot that I learned from this last week that I'm going to put in this entry right here.
 I learned about the structure of HTML.
 I had previously learned most of it but it was a good reminder.
 I also was reminded on how to implement certain tags and create elements.
 I need to use the image address and not just copy the links of the images.
 I also learned about svg and canvas elements in HTML.
 I learned that the <video> tag uses mp4 files and that you need to use a special tag to use youtube videos.

+9/28/24: Man did I learn a lot completing the html startup assignment.
+I learned a lot about html by actually putting it into practice.
+I learned that the caddy file syntax is very particular and that I changed the location of a brack which was preventing me from deploying my html files.